Pimmz/Project-2/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ### Local VS Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.
+Due to the simpdifferences between the local version you've developed, and the live deployment site on GitHub Pages.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section you need to reference where you got your content, media, and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+- [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
+- [CSS/HTML](https://mycolor.space/) used to assist with the choice of colours through the site.
+- [Images](https://www.pixabay.com/) used to assist with picking of the card photos.
+- [Images](https://www.pinterest.co.uk) used to assist with getting the quotes for the cards.
+- [Images](https://www.azquotes.com) used to assist with getting the quotes for the cards.
+- [Images](https://www.dreamstime.com) used to assist with picking of the card photos.
+- [Images](https://www.idlehearts.com) used to assist with getting the quotes for the cards.

+- [HTML](https://www.w3schools.com/css/css3_variables.asp) used to assist with code throughout the site.
+- [CSS](https://www.w3schools.com/css/css3_variables.asp) used to assist with styles throughout the site.
+- [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
+- Tutor support at code institute
+- Tim Nelson Mentor at code institute
+- Love running project at code institute
 ### Content

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️